-Many of the tips in this article are common sense, such as: drink water, get adequate rest, stay active, and maintain good posture.
+Many of the tips in this article are common sense, such as: drinking water, getting adequate rest, staying active, and maintaining good posture.
 But we’ll also go over some often overlooked things you should and shouldn’t do after an adjustment, including what sensations are normal after your spinal adjustment.

 If you’ve never been to a chiropractor before, then the following things may be new to you.
 Of course, these tips are good for staying healthy even if you haven’t recently had an adjustment.